My Cookie Journey

 Instructions

-• Measure or weigh your flour, baking powder, baking soda, cinnamon, and apple pie spice into a bowl and run a whisk through to blend.
-In another bowl, weigh or measure the sugar and set aside.
-You may use a stand or handheld mixer to cream the butter and sugar until they are light and fluffy.
-Next, add the apple juice, then add your egg and blend till the egg is incorporated.
+• Weigh or measure your flour, baking powder, baking soda, cinnamon, and apple pie spice into a bowl and whisk to blend.
+In a separate bowl, measure or weigh the sugar and set it aside.
+Using a stand or handheld mixer, cream the butter until smooth.
+Add the sugar and mix for 3 minutes.
+Next, pour in the apple juice, then add the egg and mix until fully incorporated.

-• Preheat the oven to 350°F (175°C or 180°C) and line two cookie pans with parchment paper, so they are ready.
-Roll the dough to at least ¼" thick.
-You can make them thicker, but you will need to add another minute or so to the baking time.
-I got five dozen cookies from making the dough ¼" thick.
-They do not spread very much but leave at least an inch between the cookies on the cookie pan.
-For the topping mix the cinnamon and the sugar together.
-Using your thumb and fingers, sprinkle the mixture on top of each cookie.
+• Preheat the oven to 350°F (175–180°C) and line two cookie pans with parchment paper.
+Roll the chilled dough to at least ¼" thick.
+You can go slightly thicker, but you may need to add a minute or so to the baking time.
+These cookies don’t spread much, but be sure to leave about an inch of space between each one on the pan.
+For the topping, mix the cinnamon and sugar in a small bowl.
+Using your fingers, gently sprinkle the mixture over the tops of each cookie.

 Share this recipe